MatthewL09/zillow-regression-project/README.md

     - Find key drivers of property value for single family properties.

 2. Project Description
     - Zillow is looking to improve their current model for predicting single family property tax values.
-I have been tasked with providing insights on new, potentially unseen, features that can improve model performance.
+    - I have been tasked with providing insights on new, potentially unseen, features that can improve model performance.

-3. Initial Hypothesis/Questions
+3. Initial Questions/Hypothesis

     - Does location affect tax value?
-    - does square footage affect tax value?
+    - Does square footage affect tax value?
+    - Does lot size affect tax value?
     - Does bedroom count affect tax value?
     - Does bathroom count affect tax value?